Learn about actual and potential costs

 How risky is the supply chain?

 Overall, the risk of disruptions in the supply chain for data management and query software is low because all upstream inputs are widely available to software developers.
-For example, the recent tariffs imposed on various foreign goods by the Trump administration does not impact this market because computers, one of...
+Moreover, suppliers do not regularly need to purchase physical inputs in order to provide data management and query software.
+While computers are essential...
 Subscribe to learn more.